nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 - Potholes look differently at different overhead distances and angles.
 - View of road can be partially obstructed by natural elements, like trees.

-I'll need to source training data that adequately represents this variance.
+I'll need to source training data that adequately represents this intra-class variance.

 I expected to find public-license datasets that matched my usecase, but I was met with a-whole-lotta-nothing.
-I decided the best parth forward would be to source my own training data.
+I decided the best path forward would be to source my own training data.

 For this experiment I followed the following constraints:
-1. **Ethicaly sourced:** Ethics in data matters.
+1. **Ethically sourced:** Ethics in data matters.
 I wanted to make sure the data I curated was ethically sourced.
 This is not a commercial pursuit, so I leaned on fair-use.
 2. **Hybrid data:** I wanted to mix real and synthetic data.
 I used [Pexels](https://www.pexels.com/) for royalty-free stock footage and [Veo 3](https://deepmind.google/models/veo/) for some synthetic training examples.
 3. **Highly curated:** I have limited bandwidth so I'm prioritizing quality>quantity.
 I cherry picked material that represented the nuance sufficiently, but didn't go beyond that.

 I decided on 1 img per second of video.
 This approach got me to a final count of 215 images covering the full spectrum of variance mentioned earlier (~550 after augmentation).
 This is a good start, but these are just raw images.
-I still need to this collection into a labeled dataset.
+I still need to turn this collection into a labeled dataset.

 ---